djeada/Numpy-Tutorials/notes/7_combining_arrays.md

 [1 2 3 4 5 6]
 ```

-- **Appending Arrays**: Combines the elements of the second array to the end of the first array, creating a new combined array.
+**Appending Arrays** involves combining the elements of the second array to the end of the first array, resulting in the creation of a new combined array.
+This operation effectively extends the first array by adding the elements from the second array in sequence.

 ### Splitting Arrays